entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Present in *Sinolepis* and *Grenfellaspis*.
 Check the condition in other antiarchs.

+> **Hard to identify in all antiarchs group, considering the shape changes of paranuchal plate, may delete**

 89. Short posterolateral margin of anterior median dorsal plate (for : absent (0); present (1).

 > Retchie et al. (1992, Character 3)